PavanRangani/docs/docs/prd/chat/mention.md

 - When user type `@` in the chat box.
 Opens a dropdown of active Clarius user.
 - More than 1 users can be mentioned in a Chat  message.
 In that case, all of the mentioned Users receives notification.
+- Same user can also be mentioned multiple times.
+If same user is mentioned multiple times, user will only get one notification.
 - Mentioned User should not receives more than 1 notifications for the same Chat.
 - Mentioned User is notified at both times: A new Chat is added OR an existing Chat is updated.
 - When a Chat message is edited, only the users mentioned as per the new content are notified; so the users who was mentioned earlier but not after the edit are not notified.